Last updated on April 5th, 2023 at 07:55 am

 2. Buy them online

-In an ideal world, it’s better to try on your dream bouldering shoes on before you buy them.
-This allows you to try on various sizes and models before you hand over your hard earned cash.
+In an ideal world, it’s better to try on your dream bouldering shoes before you buy them.
+This allows you to try on various sizes and models before you hand over your hard-earned cash.

-However, for many of us this is unrealistic.
-Even if you live near an outdoor retailers, very few offer the selection of amazing shoes can find online.
+However, for many of us, this is unrealistic.
+Even if you live near an outdoor retailer, very few offer the selection of amazing shoes can find online.
 Prices are almost always cheaper online and you don’t need me to tell you how great next-day delivery is.

 When I buy my bouldering shoes online, I tend to buy a few different sizes and find the one that gives me the best fit.
 Here are some more top tips for where to buy climbing shoes.

 There are a bunch of approaches you can take to choosing a beginner bouldering shoe.
-The most common advice is to find something inexpensive and durable, with the expectation that you’ll wear through them quickly.
+The most common advice is to find something inexpensive and durable, with the expectation that you’ll wear them quickly.
 While there is some truth to this, the cheaper options can be clunky and might hinder a beginner’s advancement, especially if they are approaching the intermediate level.

 Figure out what you are willing to compromise on and what stage of your climbing you are at.
 If you are only a month into your climbing career, the Tarantulas and Drifters will do just fine.
 They’ll keep your wallet, and your feet happy, while still performing better than a rental.

 That being said, if you’re willing to spend a bit more, it’s worth looking at a model that strikes a better balance between comfort and performance.
 These shoes will teach you to feel around and will reward you for good footwork.